 Fricke has served as the Africa Legal Advisor to the Global Justice Center, a legal NGO that works with women leaders on the enforcement of international equality guarantees.
 For Refugees International, she traveled to Sudan and co-authored an analysis of its rape laws, “Laws Without Justice: an Assessment of Sudanese Laws Affecting Survivors of Rape.”
 Fricke was a member of the Coalition for International Justice’s Atrocities Documentation Team, traveling to refugee camps in eastern Chad to take witness statements from Darfuri refugees.
+For the Public International Law and Policy Group, she worked in Cox’s Bazar, Bangladesh to document atrocities committed against the Rohingya in Myanmar’s Rakhine State.
 She was also a Clinical Fellow at Harvard Law School’s Human Rights Program.

 Fricke has particular expertise in Syria, having lived there first as a Fulbright recipient and then while pursuing research among former Syrian political prisoners for her graduate degree.
-She is the co-author of “Uncounted and Unacknowledged: Syria’s Refugee University Students and Academics in Jordan,” and the companion assessment, “The War Follows Them: Syria’s Refugee University Students in Lebanon,” published jointly by the UC Davis Human Rights Initiative and the Institute of International Education.
+She is the lead author of “Policy Implications of Alternate Medical and Nursing Education in northwest Syria” (forthcoming Summer 2020, Oxford Middle East Review) and co-author of “Uncounted and Unacknowledged: Syria’s Refugee University Students and Academics in Jordan,” and the companion assessments, “The War Follows Them: Syria’s Refugee University Students in Lebanon,” and “We Will Stop Here and Go No Further: Syrian University Students and Scholars in Turkey,” published by the Institute of International Education.
 In addition to Syria, Fricke has lived and worked in Egypt and Lebanon.
 She holds a JD from the University of Pennsylvania, an MA in Near Eastern Studies from New York University and a BA in African Studies from Yale University.
-She is fluent in Arabic and French.
+She is fluent in Arabic and French, and conversant in Spanish.